Work Injury Attorneys in St. Louis, MO

 The S.E.
 Farris Law Firm takes workers’ compensation cases seriously.
 We understand that your case highly affects you and will help you get the compensation you deserve.
-Spencer Farris knows that working with a personal injury lawyer can be difficult, but not if you choose the right one.
+Spencer Farris knows that working with a personal injury lawyer can be difficult, but not if you choose the right St. Louis work injury lawyer.

 Under Workers’ Compensation law, the injured are entitled to:

 - Receive wages lost during off work time due to the injury

 - Collect a disability payment, after paid medical bills